Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 * Join Page changes

-The changes for the join page were more minimal.
+The changes for the join page were minimal.
 After discussing with my mentor Mitko we agreed on having one single contact page split into sections.
-The top section you can join the league and the bottom you can sign up for tournaments.
+You can join the league in the first section and sign up for tournaments in the second section.
 As I had made the dummy tournaments a "solo", "Duo" and "Squad" it would mean that the sign up form for a solo or duo would only require one or two gamertags.
 I thought this would look out of place so I decided to make 3 seperate fieldsets in the signup section for each different tournament type.
-This also then allowed me to make the gamertags a required field that all had to be filled in order to sign up.
+This allowed me to make the gamertags a required field that all had to be filled in order to sign up.

 ## Design